WeiHao97/pytorch_sparse/docs/source/jit.rst

 .. currentmodule:: torch.jit

 TorchScript is a way to create serializable and optimizable models from PyTorch code.
-Any code written in TorchScript can be saved from a Python process and loaded in a process where there is no Python dependency.
+Any TorchScript program can be saved from a Python process and loaded in a process where there is no Python dependency.

-We provide tools to incrementally transition a model from a pure Python program to a TorchScript program that can be run independently from Python, for instance, in a standalone C++ program.
+We provide tools to incrementally transition a model from a pure Python program to a TorchScript program that can be run independently from Python, such as in a standalone C++ program.
-This makes it possible to train models in PyTorch using familiar tools and then export the model via TorchScript to a production environment where it is not a good idea to run models as Python programs for performance and multi-threading reasons.
+This makes it possible to train models in PyTorch using familiar tools in Python and then export the model via TorchScript to a production environment where Python programs may be disadvantageous. for performance and multi-threading reasons.

 Creating TorchScript Code